 (A) The purpose of this chapter, credible data rules, is to establish criteria for three levels of credible data for a surface water quality monitoring and assessment program established by the director and to establish the necessary training and experience for persons to submit credible data, thereby increasing the information base upon which to enhance, improve and maintain water resource quality in Ohio.
-Except as provided in paragraph (D) of this rule, persons collecting data and submitting it to Ohio EPA for consideration as credible data must have status as a qualified data collector (QDC) as provided in rule 3745-4-03 of the Administrative Code.
+All data submitted under the credible data program that meet the specified requirements, shall be stored and made accessible to both the public and other state agencies in a computerized data base.
+Except as provided in paragraph (D) of this rule, persons collecting and submitting data to Ohio EPA for consideration as credible data must have status as a qualified data collector (QDC) as provided in rule 3745-4-03 of the Administrative Code.

-(B) Participation in this program is voluntary except for the requirement under section 6111.54 of the Revised Code that each state agency in possession of surface water quality data shall submit the data to the environmental protection agency in a format designated by the director.
-State agencies shall submit surface water quality data to Ohio EPA by March thirty-first of each year, beginning in 2007.
-If surface water quality data submitted by state agencies were collected in accordance with this chapter, the data will be approved as credible.
+(B) Participation in this program is voluntary except for the requirement under section 6111.54 of the Revised Code that each state agency in possession of surface water quality data shall submit the data to Ohio EPA in a format designated by the director.
+No later than March thirty-first of each year, state agencies shall submit surface water quality data for the preceding year to Ohio EPA .

 (C) This chapter establishes requirements for study plan design, sample collection, analytical methods, data assessment, and quality assurance and quality control procedures that are associated with credible data at level 1, level 2 and level 3.

 (1) Level 1 data are collected and submitted to Ohio EPA for purposes of public awareness and educational activities.
-The specifications associated with level 1 data are commensurate with the training and methods associated with established science education programs and volunteer stream and lake monitoring programs.
+The specifications associated with level 1 data are commensurate with the training and methods associated with established science education programs and citizen monitoring programs.

 (2) Level 2 data are collected and submitted to Ohio EPA for the purposes of evaluating the effectiveness of pollution controls for point sources and nonpoint sources and initial screening of water quality problems to determine if additional study is needed.
 Level 2 data may also serve the purpose of public awareness and educational activities.
 The specifications associated with level 2 data are commensurate with a higher degree of training and more rigorous test methods than level 1.